karajan1001/dvc.org/content/docs/command-reference/exp/remove.md

   `dvc exp run --queue`).

 - `-f`, `--force` - force garbage collection.
 Skip confirmation prompt.

+- `-r`, `--git-remote` - Name of the Git remote to GC all of the experiment branches.

 - `-h`, `--help` - shows the help message and exit.